LBL: Logarithmic Barrier Loss Function for One-class Classification: Proposed methods

-Here ${\theta} > 0$ controls the approximation precision of the logarithmic barrier function to the indicator function $I(u)$.
-Figure \ref{Fig_Logarithmic_Barrier_Function} shows the curves of $\hat I(u)$ with different $\theta$.
-It can be seen that $\hat I(u)$ is convex and nondecreasing with respect to $u$.
-Specially, it increases to $\infty$ smoothly as $u$ increases to $0$ (i.e., ${Dis\left( { {\boldsymbol{\Phi}} ({\bf{x}}_i;{\boldsymbol{\mathcal{W}}} ) , {\bf{c}} } \right)} \geq R$).
-In addition, the value of $I(u)$ and its gradient with respect to $u < 0$ are both equal to $0$ leading to the sample distributions inside the hypersphere unchange.
-On the contrary, different penalties are assigned to target samples in LBL.
-Specially, the samples close to the boundary of the hypersphere (i.e., ${Dis\left( { {\boldsymbol{\Phi}} ({\bf{x}}_i;{\boldsymbol{\mathcal{W}}} ) , {\bf{c}} } \right)} \to R$) will obtain higher penalty as well as the larger gradient value, as shown in the figure.
+It can be seen that different penalties are assigned to target samples in LBL.
+The samples close to the boundary of the hypersphere (${Dis\left( { {\boldsymbol{\Phi}} ({\bf{x}}_i;{\boldsymbol{\mathcal{W}}} ) , {\bf{c}} } \right)} \to R$) will obtain higher penalty as well as the larger gradient value.
 In this way, LBL may pay more attention to contract these samples to center ${\bf{c}}$.
 Those samples away from the boundary that have small loss and gradient value are fine-tuned in the optimization of LBL for better distributions.
-It should be pointed out that LBL is also affected by the approximation precision $\theta$ but it can be omitted when adding the trade-off parameter $\lambda$ for regularization.
-Thus, $\theta$ is only set to be $1$ in this paper.
+However, this advantage may lead to vanishing gradients when fixing hypersphere radius $R$ during training.
+To address this issue, $R$ is reset to twice the maximum distance when every several epochs.
+In this way, LBL is optimized by contracting the hypersphere with radius $R$ and thus keeps a fast learning speed.
+For the hypersphere center $\bf{c}$, it depends on models and will be given in experiments.